 Refuge owners, Bill and Lesley Waterhouse speak with Lish from ABC Radio Canberra about wombat rescue, feeding and releasing!

-Founded in 2002 by Bill and Les Waterhouse, Majors Creek Wombat Refuge (MCWR) has been rescuing and caring for injured and orphaned wombats for over a decade.
+Founded in 2002 by Bill and Les Waterhouse, Majors Creek Wombat Refuge (MCWR) has been rescuing and caring for injured and orphaned wombats for almost two decades.
 This involves everything from four-hourly feeds for pinkies (baby wombats, so called because they're still pink and hairless) to the rescue and rehabilitation of injured adult wombats.
 Our ultimate aim is to nurse these incredible creatures back to health before releasing them back into the wild where they belong.

 Visits may be arranged

 Visits to our refuge to meet some of our wombats are possible but only after contacting us to make appropriate arrangements.
 This is our home and not a commercial zoo.

 Please email email@example.com or text or phone 0411 375 275.

 Huge thanks to Native Animal Rescue Group who subsidise the cost of milk for the babies.